AirTrain JFK: Opening and early years

 Southeast Queens residents feared the project could become a boondoggle, as the construction cost of the system had increased to $1.9 billion.
+This figure was $400 million over what had been budgeted for the system in 1999.
 Like other Port Authority properties, the AirTrain did not receive subsidies from the state or city for its operating costs.
 This was one of the reasons cited for the system's relatively high initial $5 fare, which was more than twice the subway's fare at the time of the AirTrain's opening.
+The Port Authority predicted that the AirTrain's opening would create 118 jobs at JFK Airport.
+Crain's New York Business said in 2003 that the system's opening and other upgrades at JFK Airport would allow the airport to accommodate 50 million annual passengers by 2007; by comparison, the airport had recorded 31.7 million travelers in 2003.